muktihari/fit/docs/runtime_registration.md

 ```

-Note: When using this approach, by default, you can only work with RAW messages since `mesgdef` is only available through code generation.
+Note: When using this approach, by default, you can only work with RAW messages for the manufacturer specific messages, since `mesgdef` is only available through code generation.